preshious11/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints Hello, World
+Write a script that prints Hello world